A Detailed Guide to HHG PCS Moves: Simplifying Your Household Goods Relocation

 Military moves come with many logistics, timelines, and, of course, questions.
 Before you even pack a box, you might wonder how your cherished items will get from your current home to your new duty station.

-The military world calls a move a permanent change of station (PCS).
+The military world refers to a move as a permanent change of station (PCS).
 When you PCS, you leave your current command and report to a new one, often in a different city, state, or even country.

 One of the first questions you need to answer is what kind of PCS move you want to do.
 If you want to let the military handle the heavy lifting and the bill, a household goods move might be the right choice.